 In Example VFSAL we saw the solution set of a homogeneous system described as all possible linear combinations of two particular vectors.
-This happens to be a useful way to construct or describe infinite sets of vectors, so we encapsulate this idea in a definition.
+This is a useful way to construct or describe infinite sets of vectors, so we encapsulate the idea in a definition.